Skip to content

 E -->|mismatch| G[Alert / block]

-Observability platforms like LangSmith and Langfuse log tool inputs and outputs, enabling this comparison in production.
-The key constraint: logging must happen before the LLM sees the data.
+Observability platforms like LangSmith and Langfuse log tool inputs and outputs, which makes this comparison possible in production.
+The key constraint is that logging must happen before the LLM sees the data.

 Tool poisoning attacks embed hidden instructions in tool return values, not just descriptions.
-A compromised MCP server can include directives telling the model to alter, exfiltrate, or suppress data.
-Invariant Labs documented cross-server data exfiltration via this vector.
+A compromised MCP server can include directives that tell the model to alter, exfiltrate, or suppress data.
+Invariant Labs documented cross-server data exfiltration through this vector.

-• Version pinning with checksums -- detect unauthorized tool modifications (ETDI proposes cryptographic signing of tool definitions)
+• Pin tool versions with checksums to detect unauthorized tool modifications.
+ETDI proposes cryptographic signing of tool definitions.

-• Cross-server dataflow boundaries -- prevent data from one MCP server reaching tools on another
+• Set cross-server dataflow boundaries to stop data from one MCP server reaching tools on another.

-• Spotlighting / datamarking -- Microsoft's MCP security guidance recommends marking boundaries between trusted instructions and untrusted tool content
+• Apply spotlighting or datamarking.
+Microsoft's MCP security guidance recommends marking boundaries between trusted instructions and untrusted tool content.

-• Dual LLM separation -- the Dual LLM pattern routes untrusted data through a quarantined model with no tool access
+• Separate trust with the Dual LLM pattern, which routes untrusted data through a quarantined model with no tool access.

-• Return only relevant fields -- every extra field is a mutation opportunity
+• Return only relevant fields, because every extra field is a mutation opportunity.

-• Use semantic values instead of opaque identifiers -- the model is less likely to fabricate a name than a UUID
+• Use semantic values instead of opaque identifiers, since the model is less likely to fabricate a name than a UUID.

-• Paginate at the tool layer -- unbounded result sets force the model to compress output, introducing mutation risk
+• Paginate at the tool layer, because unbounded result sets force the model to compress output and add mutation risk.

 See Semantic Tool Output for the full pattern.

-Trusting the model to faithfully transcribe data because the prompt says "report exact values."
-Prompt instructions are probabilistic; a passthrough panel or diff-based audit is deterministic.
-Use both -- prompt for guidance, architecture for enforcement.
+Do not trust the model to transcribe data faithfully just because the prompt says "report exact values."
+Prompt instructions are probabilistic, but a passthrough panel or diff-based audit is deterministic.
+Use both: prompt for guidance, architecture for enforcement.

 These guardrails impose real costs.
-Skip the full stack when:
+Skip the full stack when one of these holds:

-• The surface cannot show structured data -- voice, SMS, and narrow chat surfaces have no room for a raw panel; passthrough becomes noise users ignore.
+• The surface cannot show structured data.
+Voice, SMS, and narrow chat surfaces have no room for a raw panel, so passthrough becomes noise users ignore.

-• Stakes are low and reads are casual -- status lookups and document summaries have small mutation blast radius; the engineering cost outweighs the protection.
+• Stakes are low and reads are casual.
+Status lookups and document summaries have a small mutation blast radius, so the engineering cost outweighs the protection it buys.

-• Data is high-cardinality or streaming -- large result sets make raw panels unreadable and diff engines a latency bottleneck.
+• Data is high-cardinality or streaming.
+Large result sets make raw panels unreadable and turn diff engines into a latency bottleneck.

 Under these conditions, prefer typed schemas at the boundary and spot-check evals on exact values instead of the full passthrough-plus-diff stack.